roboconf/roboconf.github.io/en/user-guide/installing-an-agent.md

 menus: [ "users", "user-guide" ]
 ---

-A Roboconf agent is an OSGi application which in charge of executing instructions on the host it is deployed on.
+A Roboconf agent is an OSGi application which is in charge of executing instructions on the host it is deployed on.
 These instructions are either given by the DM, or deduced by the agent from a change in the global application.
 As an example, if there is a web application on the host, and that it depends on a database, and that the database is undeployed, then the agent will stop the web application.